heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 | func | function | A function reference which will be executed on each `msgname` message. |
 | msgname | string | The specific message name to execute the `func` function before. |

+For message names, have a look at [this section](runtime-code-basics.md#message-names).

 !!!
 Note
     The `func` should pass the `payload` back as a return argument so the pipeline can continue to execute the standard logic.
+If you return `nil`, the server will stop processing that message.
+Any other return argument will result in an error.

 _Example_